GeomScale/dingo/README.md

 ```bash
 python --version
 ```
-If you have a different version of Python installed, you'll need to install it or update-alternatives [start here](https://www.youtube.com/watch?v=w7v4CZt1po8).
+If you have a different version of Python installed, you'll need to install it ([start here](https://linuxize.com/post/how-to-install-python-3-8-on-ubuntu-18-04/)) and update-alternatives ([start here](https://linuxhint.com/update_alternatives_ubuntu/))

 **Note:** If you are using `GitHub Codespaces`.
 Start [here](https://docs.github.com/en/codespaces/setting-up-your-project-for-codespaces/adding-a-dev-container-configuration/setting-up-your-python-project-for-codespaces) to set the python version.
 Once your Python version is `3.8.x` you can start following the below instructions.

-Clone dino repository
+Clone dingo repository
 ```bash
 git clone https://github.com/GeomScale/dingo.git
 cd dingo